BYOD Program

 Also Recommended:

-• A Surface keyboard cover
+• A stylus/pen

 An iPad, Android tablet, or Chromebook is not sufficient for the needs of our students.
 Many digital textbooks and educational resources cannot be installed or displayed on these devices and will not be allowed as the student’s primary device.